derbyjs/derby/README.md

 Derby and Racer are alpha software.
 While Derby should work well enough for prototyping and weekend projects, it is still undergoing major development.
 APIs are subject to change.

-If you have feedback, ideas, or suggestions, feel free to leave them on the [wiki](https://github.com/codeparty/derby/wiki).
+If you have feedback, ideas, or suggestions, please message the [Google Group](http://groups.google.com/group/derbyjs) or create an Issue.
 If you are interested in contributing, please reach out to [Brian](https://github.com/bnoguchi) and [Nate](https://github.com/nateps).

 ## Demos